Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Introduction

 Another important consideration is the cross-attention layer and the attention head to extract the masks from.
 These hyperparameters have enormous influence on the final results and are traditionally tuned on a validation set with pixel-level mask annotations.
 To eliminate the need for dense annotations, we propose an weakly-supervised reward function based on CLIP \cite{radford-clip-2021}.
 On a validation set with images as well as object class names, the technique contrasts the extracted object regions with a blank image.
 If, according to CLIP, the former is more similar to the corresponding class name than the latter, we increment the reward.
 All hyperparameter tuning of our technique is performed with a simple random search with this reward, leading to high performance.

 { In summary, we propose Plug-and-Play Open-vocabulary Semantic Segmentation (PnP-OVSS), an extremely simple and training-free framework to extract semantic segmentations from VLMs.
 At zero extra training cost, PnP-OVSS can be used with any pretrained VLM with text-to-image cross attention layer and an image-text matching loss.
 It has zero reliance on pixel-level annotations, including a validation set for hyperparameter tuning.
 At the same time, PnP-OVSS delivers excellent performance.
-It not only beats the training-free baseline with remarkable margins (+29.4\% mIoU on Pascal VOC, +13.2\% on Pascal Context, +14.0\% on MS COCO, +2.4\% on COCO Stuff), but also outperforms most recent techniques within the past two years that require extensive finetuning on top of the VLM pretraining.}
+It not only beats the training-free baseline with remarkable margins (+26.2\% mIoU on Pascal VOC, +20.5\% mIoU on MS COCO, +3.1\% mIoU on COCO Stuff and +3.0\% mIoU on ADE20K), but also outperforms most recent techniques within the past two years that require extensive finetuning on top of the VLM pretraining.}

-With this paper, we make three contributions: \begin{itemize} \item We propose to combine text-to-image attention, GradCAM, and Salience DropOut to iteratively acquire accurate segmentation of arbitrary class(es) from pretrained VLM. \item We replace the densely annotated validation set for hyperparameter tuning, which is needed by most existing methods, with a contrastive reward function based on CLIP.
+With this paper, we make three contributions: \begin{itemize} \item We propose to combine text-to-image attention, GradCAM, and Salience DropOut to iteratively acquire accurate segmentation of arbitrary classes from pretrained VLM. \item We replace the densely annotated validation set for hyperparameter tuning, which is needed by most existing methods, with a contrastive reward function based on CLIP.
 This reward function, coupled with random search, finds a good set of hyperparameters for OVSS. \item The proposed method, PnP-OVSS, is simple to use, requires no extra finetuning, and delivers high performance.
 Its success hints at a new direction for open-vocabulary segmentation tasks leveraging large VLMs. \end{itemize}